 - A number of users have complained about leaking water after several months of heavy use.
 Thankfully, Black and Decker was visibly helpful in these situations, and the defective units were replaced promptly under the 2 year warranty.

 - It's a chunk of change in weight and size.
 Yes it's made by a hardware company

 - Somewhat hard to clean the filter after use.

 - Some users report it starting to leak water after month of use

-The Black and Decker 12-Cup Mill and Brew Coffeemaker is a solid coffee brewer.
-The built-in grinder and programmable settings enable you to take more than one step forward into better and better coffee without having to adjust your morning routine much at all.
+The Black and Decker 12-Cup Mill and Brew is a solid brewer.
+The built-in grinder and programmable settings enable you to take more than one step forward into better and better results without having to adjust your morning routine much at all.

 Cuisinart’s kitchen appliance kingdom began with their original food processor, but quickly moved to other fronts.
 The business entered into the coffee market in 1994 and quickly became a power player with compelling innovation and design.
-The Cuisinart DGB-700BC is a testament to Cuisinart’s incredible contribution to coffee maker progress.
+The Cuisinart DGB-700BC is a testament to Cuisinart’s incredible contribution to progress in this field.

 Design and Features

 The built-in burr coffee grinder is the key feature of the Cuisinart DGB-700BC.
 Having this piece of equipment included in the brewing device takes a step out of the process for you as the brewer, while increasing the overall quality of the final cup dramatically.
 Grinding whole beans just before brewing is the best way to preserve that fresh flavor and zing in your coffee beans.